Keira Walsh: 2009–17: Youth level

+2017–19: Senior debut and minor tournaments

 In November 2017, Walsh was called up to the senior England squad for the first time, along with Williamson, by interim coach Marley for the 2019 FIFA Women's World Cup qualification campaign.
-She received her first cap that month in England's first match against Kazakhstan, providing an assist in the fifteenth minute.
-During the campaign she was one of two senior Lionesses (with winner Beth Mead) to be nominated for the 2018 England Women's International Young Player of the Year award.
-Walsh, aged 21 and the youngest player in the squad, captained England for the first time during these qualifiers, starting with the armband in England's final match against Kazakhstan in September 2018, in her seventh senior appearance; she was substituted off in the second half, handing the armband to replacement Bronze, with England winning 6–0.
+Before Williamson played in central defence, the two were in contention for the same role, with Walsh preferred; in her early years with the England squad, Walsh was considered the "heir apparent" to Fara Williams as the midfield anchor.
+Walsh received her first cap on 28 November 2017 in England's match against Kazakhstan, providing an assist in the fifteenth minute, to become the 200th England women's international.
+Walsh, aged 21 and the youngest player in the squad, captained England for the first time during these qualifiers, starting with the armband in England's final match against Kazakhstan in September 2018, in her seventh senior appearance; England won 6–0.
+During the campaign she was one of two senior Lionesses (along with eventual winner Beth Mead) to be nominated for the 2018 England Women's International Young Player of the Year award.

 Walsh has represented England in three SheBelieves Cup tournaments.
-The team came second on Walsh's debut appearance in 2018, losing to United States by an own goal off the keeper.
-In 2019, Walsh, one of the three players who featured in every match, was part of the team that won the competition, providing the long-range assist for the final goal.
-After Walsh helped the team to victory in the 2019 SheBelieves Cup, manager Phil Neville said that she was probably the best midfielder at the time, praising her development within the squad after he had been tough on her to provoke this.
-Neville also encouraged veteran player Karen Carney to help mentor Walsh through the 2019 Women's World Cup, her first major tournament.
+The team came second on Walsh's debut appearance in 2018, losing to the United States by an own goal off the keeper.
+After the match, Walsh and manager Phil Neville had what they called an honest discussion, setting targets for her development over the year and to instill self-confidence.
+In 2019, England won the competition; Walsh, one of the three players who featured in every match, provided the long-range assist for the final goal and was voted She Kicks player of the match.
+Jonathan Liew referred to the assist as "That Keira Walsh pass.
+You've seen the Keira Walsh pass, right?"; it was called the pass of the tournament by BBC Sport.
+After Walsh's contributions to the team's tournament victory, Neville said that she was probably the best midfielder at the time, praising her development within the squad after he had been tough on her to provoke this.
+He then encouraged veteran player Karen Carney to help mentor Walsh through the 2019 Women's World Cup, her first major tournament.